ibm-cloud-docs/openwhisk/openwhisk_reference.md

 Docker actions run a user-supplied binary in a Docker container.
 The binary runs in a Docker image based on [python:2.7.12-alpine](https://hub.docker.com/r/library/python), so the binary must be compatible with this distribution.

-The Docker skeleton is a convenient way to build OpenWhisk-compatible Docker images.
+The Docker skeleton is a convenient way to build OpenWhisk compatible Docker images.
 You can install the skeleton with the `wsk sdk install docker` CLI command.

 The main binary program must be located in `/action/exec` inside the container.
-The executable receives the input arguments via a single command-line argument string which can be deserialized as a `JSON` object.
+The executable receives the input arguments via a single command-line argument string, which can be deserialized as a `JSON` object.
 It must return a result via `stdout` as a single-line string of serialized `JSON`.

-You may include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.
+You can include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.

 ## REST API
 {: #openwhisk_ref_restapi}
 Information about the REST API can be found [here](openwhisk_rest_api.html)

 ## System limits
 {: #openwhisk_syslimits}